-4.1 Ultimate accountability for all decisions made relating to Freedom of Information and associated legislation lies with the Board of Governors.
+- 4.1 Ultimate accountability for all decisions made relating to Freedom of Information and associated legislation lies with the Board of Governors. - 4.2 Application of Section 36 exemption (FOIA 2000) can only be sanctioned by the School's Board of Governors. - 4.3 The School Business Manager (SBM) is responsible for ensuring that sufficient resources are provided to support the requirements of this policy as well as making strategic level decisions which impact on how the School carries out its obligations under the legislations.
+The School Business Manager is responsible for monitoring compliance within their service area and taking any necessary corrective action. - 4.4 The Board of Governors monitors, oversees, reports and makes recommendations on all strategic level FOI issues. - 4.5 Data Owners are the central contact on handling FOIA requests.
+The School Business Manager is responsible for ensuring that the requests are logged on the school database and for monitoring their progress, in particular to monitor adherence to the 20-day statutory limit.
+When the response is issued, the School Business Manager will ensure that the request is closed on the system. - 4.6 The School Business Manager provides advice and guidance on legal compliance with FOIA, as required including: advising on reviews; reporting on issues and performance; raising awareness and; increasing proficiency in handling FOI and EIR requests within the organisation. - 4.7 The School Business Manager is responsible for overseeing the handling of the requests, including assumption of responsibility and accountability for the information that is or is not provided.
+If in any doubt as to whether information should be disclosed or not, then the School Business Manager should seek advice from the DPO.
+The School Business Manager may also be called upon to undertake a review, if requested by an applicant.
+Finally, the School Business Manager should seek advice from the Data Protection Officer, when dealing with the Information Commissioners Office (ICO) and handlingt of complaints made against the school.

-- 4.2 Application of Section 36 exemption (FOIA 2000) can only be sanctioned by the School's Board of Governors. - 4.3 The School Business Manager is responsible for ensuring that sufficient resources are provided to support the requirements of this policy as well as making strategic level decisions which impact on how the School carries out its obligations under the legislation The School Business Manager is responsible for monitoring compliance within their service area and taking any necessary corrective action. - 4.4 The Board of Governors monitors, oversees, reports and makes recommendations on all strategic level FOI issues. - 4.5 Data Owners are the central contact on handling FOIA requests.
-The School Business Manager is responsible for ensuring that the requests are logged on the school database and for monitoring their progress, in particular to monitor adherence to the 20 day statutory limit.
-When the response is submitted the School Business Manager will ensure that the request is closed on the system. - 4.6 The School Business Manager provides advice and guidance on legal compliance with FOIA as required including: advising on reviews; reporting on issues and performance; raising awareness and; increasing proficiency in handling FOI requests within the organisation. - 4.7 The School Business Manager is responsible for overseeing the handling of the request.
-The School Business is responsible and accountable for the information that is or is not provided.
-If in any doubt as to whether information should be disclosed or not then the School Business Manager should seek a legal opinion.
-The School Business Manager may also be called upon to undertake a review if requested by an applicant.
-Finally, the School Business Manager also responsible for dealing directly with the Information Commissioners Office and assist them as necessary in investigating a complaint made against the school, with the assistance of the Data Protection Officer. - The Head Teacher has a responsibility to ensure that the schools workforce have undertaken the prescribed corporate FOIA training and have sufficient awareness of the FOIA so that they are able to identify and appropriately process a request.
-Processing requests could mean simply passing the request to the appropriate officer to deal, contributing, co-ordinating or responding to a request.
+4.8 The Head Teacher has a responsibility to ensure that the schools workforce have undertaken the prescribed corporate FOIA training and have sufficient awareness of the FOIA, so that they are able to identify and appropriately process a request.
+Processing requests could mean simply passing the request to the appropriate officer to deal with, contribute t, to co-ordinate or respond to a request.
 Handling requests for information is an important frontline service and is everyone's responsibility.
 The schools workforce will be expected to play their part.